Variational Monte Carlo Optimization of Topological Chiral Superconductors: Introduction

 We also optimize the ground state energies of Pfaffian, $K_{2a}$, and $K_{2b}$ states by continuously tuning underdetermined parameters of the trial wavefunctions.
 However, such optimizations are quite crude.
-Although this can optimize the interaction energy for short range interactions, at long distances the Pfaffian, $K_{2a}$, and $K_{2b}$ trial wavefunctions do not incorporate the density fluctuations of the compressible superfluid mode.
-Also, the effect of Berry curvature of the band is not included, which can further lower the energy of time-reversal symmetry breaking states \cite{JL241109664,MHD250305697}, such as Pfaffian, $K_{2a}$, and $K_{2b}$ states.
-We expect the Berry curvature will lower the energy of $K_{2b}$ state most, since each electron carry an average orbital angular momentum $3/2$.
-The Berry curvature will lower the energy of Pfaffian and $K_{2a}$ states less, since each electron carry an average orbital angular momentum $1/2$.
+Although this can optimize the interaction energy for short-range interactions, at long distances the Pfaffian, $K_{2a}$, and $K_{2b}$ trial wavefunctions do not incorporate the density fluctuations of the compressible superfluid mode.
+Also, the effect of Berry curvature of the band is not included, which can further lower the energy of time-reversal symmetry breaking states \cite{JL241109664,MHD250305697}, which are the Pfaffian, $K_{2a}$, and $K_{2b}$ states.
+We expect the Berry curvature will lower the energy of $K_{2b}$ state most, since each electron carries an average orbital angular momentum $3/2$.
+The Berry curvature will lower the energy of Pfaffian and $K_{2a}$ states less, since each electron carries an average orbital angular momentum $1/2$.
 It will lower the energy of the Fermi liquid the least, since beyond the sublattice scale this state features only plane waves with no macroscopic orbital angular momentum.
+We also ignore trigonal warping~\cite{HJ240815233,GF240913829}, since our mechanism is not BCS pairing indtability of Fermi surface and does not depend on Fermi surface topology.

-Despite these shortcomings, we find that the $K_{2a}$ chiral superconducting trial wavefunctions can still be energetically favorable at densities as large as $0.5 \times 10^{12} cm^{-2}$ (see Fig. \ref{fig:phase}).
+Despite these shortcomings, we find that the single-species Pfaffian and two-species $K_{2a}$ chiral superconducting trial wavefunctions can still be energetically favorable at densities as large as $0.5 \times 10^{12} cm^{-2}$ (see Figs. \ref{fig:phase}).
 Experimentally, superconductivity was observed for densities $0.2 \sim 0.7 \times 10^{12} cm^{-2}$, near the Fermi-surface transition line (see Fig. \ref{FStrans}).
 This finding shows that superconductivity can arise from pure repulsive Coulomb interactions in systems with a flat band bottom.
 This opens a new route to superconductivity beyond the BCS mechanism (\ie without relying on the pairing instability of a Fermi surface).

-Our calculation shows that the spin-valley polarized Pfaffian state always has a higher energy than the spin-valley polarized Fermi liquid, but by a close margin.
-Since our Pfaffian wave-function is least optimized, we should not rule out the Pfaffian state at this time.
+Our calculation shows that the spin-valley polarized Pfaffian state can give way to a spin-valley polarized Fermi liquid at relevant densities, and at lower density regions could become the most energetically favorable among all states considered.
+For this, we have designed a new ansatz which describes the Pfaffian state which is more energetically favorable than its Laughlin counterpart.